 The County Agrilife provides informal education to citizens of Dallas County in subjects related to agriculture, natural resources, horticulture, family and consumer science, community development, and youth development.
 Volunteers are recruited, trained and supported by extension agents to increase the outreach capability of the department.

-- The FY2017 Budget includes the addition of: - o 1 Horticultural Assistant (C)
+- The FY2019 Budget for the Texas Cooperative Extension represents a continuation of FY2018 service levels. - The FY2017 Budget includes the addition of: - o 1 Horticultural Assistant (C)